markfinger/assembla/README.md

 Due to Assembla's API design, the above loop causes a request to be sent to Assembla for every `space.tickets` call.
-While the wrapper uses a few optimisations, such as the [caching system](#caching), to get around this, it is an important point to be aware of.
+While the wrapper uses a few optimisations, such as the [caching system](#caching), to get around this, it is an important flaw to be aware of.

 Examples for Spaces